 - Recognizing a visit: PBA records a visit according to visit recognition rules.

 - To determine the media source responsible for bringing a user to the website, PBA analyzes the query parameters on the URL and the HTTP document referrers collected by the web SDK.

 - Rules-based media source determination uses the data collected as detailed in this article.
 Similarly, media type and media channel are determined.

-- The visit, also referred to as a touchpoint, is recorded in PBA raw data.
+- The visit is recorded in PBA raw data.

 - Web event

 - A web event occurs when a visitor performs an action on the website, for example, product search, product selection, or purchase.

 - Events are attributed to the visit of the most recent non-direct web visit, occurring during a 30-day look-back window.

 - Conversion events: Significant events designated by the marketer.
 For example, purchase or registration.

 - Standard events: Other events.

 PBA dashboards and raw-data reports make use of the attributed media sources, types, channels, and campaigns.

 For ease of understanding, the table that follows contains examples of the determined media source with their type and channel.